Introduction to HIPAA

 The Breach Notification Rule

-In September of 2009, the Breach Notification Rule was passed which mandates that any breach of ePHI by a covered entity that affects 500+ individuals be reported to OCR and notice must be sent to any individuals that could be affected by the breach.
+In September of 2009, The Breach Notification Rule was passed which mandates that any breach of ePHI by a covered entity that affects 500+ individuals be reported to OCR and notice must be sent to any individuals that could be affected by the breach.

 The HIPAA Omnibus Rule

 The HIPAA Omnibus Rule, which was finalized in 2012 and became effective in 2013, contained edits and updates to all of the rules we had mentioned.
 The modifications to the Security, Privacy, Breach Notification and Enforcement Rules were intended to enhance confidentiality and security in data sharing.
 The biggest changes under the Omnibus Rule were that it became mandatory for business associates to be compliant with the Privacy Rule and the Security Rules and that these associates were liable directly for any HIPAA violations.
+These business associates would now be required to sign a BAA or Business Associate Agreement which stated the aforementioned requirements of agreeing to maintain HIPAA compliance as a result of handling PHI or ePHI.
+In a way, the Omnibus Rule served to expound and enforce some of the changes introduced in the Security rules and standards requirements for both Covered Entities and Business Associates with the introduction of the BAA requirement.

 Summary of Key Dates in HIPAA History